adrelanos/Whonix-documentation/About.md

 # Whonix is based on Debian, VirtualBox and Tor #
 Remember, Whonix is based on Debian, KDE, VirtualBox, Tor and Tor Browser.
 It is nothing very special.
 To oversimplify it: Whonix is just a collection of configuration files. ^1^

 No stripped down versions are used.
 For example, anything ^2^ you can do with Debian GNU/Linux, you can do with Whonix as well.
 Most Debian GNU/Linux problems and questions with Whonix you may have can probable be solved the same way as for "vanilla" Debian.
 Q: "How do I install xrandr on Debian GNU/Linux?"
 A: "The same way you would with regular Debian GNU/Linux.
-Might help to *apt-get install command-not-found*.
 Try *apt-get install xrandr*.
-It well tell which package is missing.
 Nothing special.
 Same goes for Tor etc. Whonix doesn't break anything, it doesn't stop you from using obfuscated [bridges](https://sourceforge.net/p/whonix/wiki/Bridges/) or any other fancy stuff etc.

 Tip: since Ubuntu is based on Debian, most things working on Ubuntu will also work on Debian.
 Most online help for Ubuntu also works for Debian.